jimmyli123/choose-your-hotel/readme.txt

+Update 7/7/2021:
+Figured out how to send data from js to the request.
+However, it is not rendering the compare page.

 Update 6/30/2021:
 Still can't figure it out.
 However, I believe it has to do with the data I am sending to the http.
 Currently sending Nodelist which might be the issue.